Do you know a woman who is being abused? A legal rights handbook

 Types of sentences

-If the judge believes your partner should get a criminal record, then the judge can order one of these sentences:
+If the judge believes your partner should get a criminal record, then they can order one of these sentences:

 Probation

-Probation is when your partner must follow certain conditions, similar to bail conditions.
+Probation is when your partner must follow certain conditions while they are living in the community, similar to bail conditions.
 Judges often add probation to sentences.
-If the judge sentences your partner to jail time, then probation might start after they get out of jail.
+If the judge sentences your partner to jail time, then probation will start when they get out of jail.
 If your partner is not sentenced to jail time, then probation might start right away.

 Some of the most common probation conditions are about contact.
 For example, your partner might have to: